-In this article, I will discuss how to get rid of gingivitis by using some fantastic home remedies.
-If caught in the early stages, it is straightforward to implement a good oral hygiene schedule that will result in healthy teeth and gums.
+I will discuss eliminating gingivitis using some fantastic home remedies in this article.
+If caught in the early stages, implementing a good oral hygiene schedule is straightforward, resulting in healthy teeth and gums.

 Treating your Gingivitis at Home

 When gum disease is still in its early stages, it is easier to treat; however, you need to have a professional look if left untreated.
-I have compiled a list of home remedies that will help you get rid of gingivitis.
+I have compiled a list of home remedies to help you eliminate gingivitis.

 Good Oral Hygiene

-The first step of ridding yourself of gum disease is to practice good oral hygiene.
+The first step in ridding yourself of gum disease is to practice good oral hygiene.